mila-iqia/COVI-AgentSim/docs/models.md

 - `exposure_encounter` is an array of zeros with the same first dimension as `candidate_encounters`.
 If the Human was infected by an interaction with another Human, there is a specific encounter (message) which was responsible for their infection.
 This happens in roughly 85% of infections.
 The index of the exposure message, if it is in `candidate_encounters`, is set to 1.
-- `candidate_locs` is a 1-dimensional array containing the ids of every Location the Human has visited.
-- `exposed_locs` is an array of the same dimensionality as `candidate_locs`, with a similar logic as `exposure_encounter`.
-I.e., if the
-Human was exposed to Covid-19 by a contaminated location, then that index of that location is set to 1.
-Unlike `candidate_locs`, this should not roll.
 - `test_results` is a rolling array of length 14.
 If the Human receives a positive test result, then the index of that day is set to 1.
 - `is_exposed` is a binary value representing whether the Human has been exposed to the virus, and the virus is incubating within them.
 - `exposure_day` is an integer value between 0 and -13 which represents the day when the exposure took place.
 0 represents today.